A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Rates Posterior with Uncertainties

 The second method starts by asserting that $R$ and $VT$ are independent random variables, and the joint probability distribution on these two variables (we have dropped the subscript $\alpha$ for notational simplicity):

 acts as the prior for the joint posterior on $R$ and $VT$:

 Here, $p(\vec{x}~|~R, VT)$ is the FGMC likelihood, and $p(VT~|~\langle VT \rangle, S)$ is modeled with the log-normal distribution as in Eq.~\eqref{lognormal}.
 Marginalizing out $VT$ from the above equation gives the sought after rate posterior.
-Assuming further that the prior on the rate $p(R)$ follows a power law, the rate posterior becomes (up to a normalization constant):
+Assuming further that the prior on the rate $p(R)$ follows a power law, the rate posterior becomes up to a normalization constant (re-introducing the subscript $\alpha$ to simplify comparing the equation below with \eqref{calibration}):

-where $a$ is the exponent of the power-law priors on $R$ and $VT$.
+where $a$ is the exponent of the power-law priors on $R$.
 The rate posteriors in the catalog either use a uniform prior ($a = 0$) for categories with no confirmed detections (viz.
 NSBH), and a Jeffreys prior ($a = -0.5$) for the other categories (viz.
 BNS, BBH, Terrestrial).